-Jewelry has been an integral part of human culture for centuries, representing status, fashion, and even sentimentality.
+Jewelry has been integral to human culture for centuries, representing status, fashion, and sentimentality.
 From the ancient Egyptians’ ornate use of gold and precious stones to the modern-day fascination with diamonds, jewelry has always been a symbol of luxury and elegance.
 As a result, the jewelry industry has been a significant contributor to the global economy for generations.

 The industry is also facing increasing pressure to adopt sustainable and ethical practices in jewelry production.
 Consumers are demanding greater transparency around the origin of gemstones and precious metals and expecting companies to reduce their environmental footprint and improve the working conditions of employees at all stages of the production process.